RazvanBerbece/Aztebot/README.md

 This project will employ CI/CD through the use of GitHub Actions and Google Cloud.

 ## CI
 Continuous integration will be implemented through a workflow script which sets up a Go environment and then runs the internal logic tests on all pull request and pushes to main.
-The workflow file for CI can be seen in [test.yml](.github/workflows/test.yml).
+The workflow file for the AzteBot CI can be seen in [test-aztebot.yml](.github/workflows/test-aztebot.yml).

 ## CD
 Continuous deployment will be implemented through a workflow script which builds all the project artifacts and uploads them to Google Cloud Artifact Registry on pushes to the main branch.
 Additionally, a GKE pod is created with the new container image and executed upstream.
-The workflow file for CD can be seen in [deploy.yml](.github/workflows/deploy.yml).
+The workflow file for the AzteBot CD can be seen in [deploy-aztebot.yml](.github/workflows/deploy-aztebot.yml).

 Notes:
 - The environment file is base64 encoded using `openssl base64 -A -in .prod.env -out .env.out` and decoded accordingly in the workflows.